-No doubt many of the discordant results obtained in commercial analyses are due to impurities in reagents, even though the quality of the latter has been greatly improved in recent years.
+No doubt many of the discordant results obtained in commercial analyses are due to impurities in reagents.
 For accurate work it is necessary to test these reagents for such impurities as might affect the determinations under consideration, and either purify them or make the appropriate corrections.
 This is necessary even in the use of chemicals with attached analyses, which have been found sometimes to be in error.
-All the ammonia used at the bureau was redistilled and preserved in bottles lined with ceresin, and all reagents were tested by suitable means.
+All the ammonia used at the Bureau was redistilled and preserved in bottles lined with ceresin, and all reagents were tested by suitable means.